 Nursing is a great profession with good pay and plenty of work opportunities.
-According to the Bureau of Labor Statistics, registered nurses make an average of $71,730 per year.
-And job demand is expected to grow faster than average through 2028.
+According to the Bureau of Labor Statistics (BLS), registered nurses make an average of $77,600 per year.
+And job demand is expected to grow 9% by 2030.

-If you’re currently struggling with the monthly payments from your student loan debt — or if you’re thinking about entering a nursing program but are worried about how much debt you will end up with — the BLS numbers show you have a good chance of creating a solid financial future for yourself.
-Plus, there’s student loan forgiveness for nurses on a state and federal level that may help you reduce or eliminate your nursing debt.
-Let’s take a closer look.
+If you’re currently struggling with the monthly payments from your student loan debt — or if you’re thinking about entering a nursing program but are worried about how much debt you’ll end up with — the BLS numbers show you have a good chance of creating a solid financial future for yourself.
+Plus, there’s student loan forgiveness for nurses on both the state and federal level that may help you reduce or eliminate your nursing debt.
+Let’s take a closer look at some options.

-There are three federal programs available to provide you with some relief from your nursing debt.
+There are three federal assistance programs available to provide relief from your nursing school debt.
 Each program has its own set of requirements.
-See if you qualify.

 1. National Health Service Corps Repayment Program

-If you’re a licensed nurse, the National Health Service Corps Repayment Program will repay up to $50,000 of your federal loans if you commit to working for two years at a NHSC-approved health or medical location.
-You may work part-time (20 hours) to get up to $25,000 or full-time (40 hours) to max out the $50,000 award.
+If you’re a licensed nurse, the National Health Service Corps (NHSC) Repayment Program will repay up to $50,000 of your federal loans if you commit to working for two years at an NHSC-approved health or medical location.
+You may work part time (20 hours per week) to get up to $25,000 in debt forgiveness or full time (40 hours a week) to max out the $50,000 award.
 You can sign up to receive notice of the next application period, which normally happens at the beginning of the year.

 2. Nurse Corps Loan Repayment Program

-The Nurse Corps program can pay up to 85% of your unpaid nursing school loans if you’re a registered nurse, nurse faculty member or advanced practice registered nurse.
-You’ll need to work 2-3 years full-time (at least 32 hours per week) at an eligible facility that has a critical shortage (meaning an area that does not have enough health professionals) or at an accredited nursing school.
+The Nurse Corps program can pay up to 85% of your unpaid nursing school loans if you’re a registered nurse, nurse faculty member or advanced practice nurse.
+You’ll need to work 2-3 years full time (at least 32 hours per week) at an eligible facility that has a critical shortage (meaning an area that does not have enough health professionals) or at an accredited nursing school.
 Applications are accepted at the beginning of the year.
 You can sign up to receive program updates.

-The Federal Perkins Loan Cancellation program will discharge all of your Perkins nursing school loans, including the interest, if you work as a nurse full-time for five years.
-To apply, you’ll need to contact and register with the school or loan servicer who issued the loan.
+The Federal Perkins Loan Cancelation program will discharge all of your Perkins nursing school loans, including the interest, if you work as a nurse full time for five years.
+To apply, you’ll need to contact and register with the school of nursing or loan servicer who issued the loan.

 Student loan forgiveness for nurses by state

-Below we’ve outlined how 32 of the 50 states measure up when it comes to debt forgiveness programs for nurses.
+Below we’ve outlined how 30 of the 50 states measure up when it comes to debt forgiveness programs for nurses.
 If your state isn’t on this list, do a Google search with the name of your state and the words “nurse loan repayment program” to see what’s available.

-California: Registered nurses with a bachelor’s degree can receive up to $10,000 per year of student loan repayment in exchange for service at a prison, a veteran’s facility or a medical shortage area.
+California: Licensed registered nurses with a bachelor’s degree can receive up to $10,000 per year of student loan repayment in exchange for service at a prison, a veteran’s facility or a medical shortage area.

-Delaware: Nurse practitioners, nurse midwives, and psychiatric nurse specialists may be eligible for $30,000-$100,000 in loan repayment assistance if they’re willing to work full time for at least two years at a designated critical shortage location.
+Delaware: Nurse practitioners, nurse midwives and psychiatric nurse specialists may be eligible for $30,000 to $100,000 in loan repayment assistance if they’re willing to work full time for at least two years at a designated critical shortage location.

-Georgia: The state offers up to $10,000 per year in loan cancellation to advanced practice registered nurses in the state of Georgia working full-time work in a rural Georgia county currently being underserved.
+Georgia: The state offers up to $10,000 per year in loan cancelation to advanced practice registered nurses (APRNs) in the state of Georgia working full time in a rural Georgia county currently being underserved.

 Illinois: Licensed nurse educators teaching in Illinois can receive up to $5,000 per year in loan forgiveness for up to four years of service.

-Kansas: The state will pay back a certified nurse practitioner’s educational loans for up to five years for full-time work.
-You’ll receive up to $20,000 annually the first two years, followed by $5,000-$15,000 for the remaining three years.
+Kansas: The state will help pay a certified nurse practitioner’s educational loan payments for up to five years for full-time work.
+You’ll receive up to $20,000 annually the first two years, followed by $5,000 to $15,000 for the remaining three years.

-Kentucky: Nurses can receive $20,000-$40,000 in loan repayment assistance depending on their field.
-Two years of full-time work in a critical shortage area is required.
+Kentucky: Nurses can receive $20,000 to $40,000 in loan repayment assistance depending on their field.
+Two years of full-time work in a critical need area is required.

 Louisiana: Certified nurse practitioners, psychiatric nurse specialists and certified nurse midwives can get $15,000 per year in loan repayment assistance from the Louisiana State Loan Repayment Program for up to three years of full-time work in a public or nonprofit organization.
 Nurses may be able to extend for an extra two years.

-Michigan: Health care professionals and nurse practitioners may receive up to $200,000 in loan repayment assistance in exchange for eight years of full-time work in a critical shortage, nonprofit facility.
+Michigan: Health care professionals and nurse practitioners may receive up to $300,000 in loan repayment assistance in exchange for 10 years of full-time work in a critical shortage, non-profit hospital or medical facility.

 Montana: Through the Montana Institutional Nursing Incentive Program, the state will pay back up to $15,000 in student debt for nurse practitioners, registered nurses, nurse midwives and psychiatric nurse specialists for a full-time, two-year commitment.

-New Hampshire: Nurses can receive $45,000 in loan repayment help in exchange for a three-year commitment in an underserved area.
-Extend your commitment two more years and get another $20,000.
+New Hampshire: Nurses can receive up to $45,000 in loan repayment help in exchange for a three-year commitment in an underserved area.
+Extend your commitment two more years to get another $10,000 to $20,000.

-New Mexico: Nursing students that declare their intent to practice in a designated shortage area within the state can have 100% of their nursing loan debt forgiven as long as they complete their commitment.
-They can earn $12,000 per year in debt forgiveness until their nursing loan debt is wiped out.
+New Mexico: Nursing students who declare their intent to practice in a designated shortage area within the state can have 100% of their nursing loan debt forgiven as long as they complete their commitment.
+They can earn up to $12,000 per year in debt forgiveness until their nursing loan debt is wiped out.

 New York: Registered nurses with graduate degrees who agree to teach nursing in the state can receive up to $8,000 per year in loan forgiveness for up to five years.

-Pennsylvania: Certified registered nurse practitioners can receive up to $60,000 in loan repayment assistance after a two-year commitment at a designated facility with a shortage or $24,000 in assistance for half-time work.
+Pennsylvania: Certified registered nurse practitioners can receive up to $48,000 in loan repayment assistance after a two-year, full-time commitment at a designated facility with a shortage or $24,000 in assistance for half-time work.

-Texas: The state will award up to $7,000 in loan repayment assistance per year to nursing faculty for up to five years.
+Texas: The state will award up to $7,000 in loan repayment assistance per year to full-time nursing faculty, for up to five years.

 Virginia: Nurses working in designated shortage facilities in Virginia can receive up to $140,000 to repay their loan balances in exchange for a four-year work commitment.

-West Virginia: Nurse practitioners and nurse midwives can receive $40,000 in loan repayment with a two-year commitment working at a health care-shortage site plus an extra $25,000 per year for two more years of work.
+West Virginia: Nurse practitioners and nurse midwives can receive $40,000 in loan repayments with a two-year commitment working at a health care shortage site, plus an extra $25,000 per year for two more years of work.

 Set up (or rework) your budget

-If you’re having trouble making ends meet every month to cover your loan payments, it’s time to set up a budget — or take a new approach to your current one.
-Consider cutting back on non-essentials such as eating out and entertainment until you can do something about your nursing loans.
+If you’re having trouble making ends meet and covering your loan payments, it might be time to set up a budget — or reevaluate your current one.
+Consider cutting back on nonessentials such as eating out and entertainment until you can more easily pay for your nursing school loans.

 Check for hospital tuition reimbursement

 Some hospitals offer tuition reimbursement to nurses and nursing students working in their hospital system.
-Check and see what type of loan program your local hospitals may be willing to provide — some facilities repay existing loans while others are willing to pay for your nursing education.
+Check what type of repayment program your local hospitals provide — some facilities repay existing loans, while others are willing to pay to help you further your nursing education.

 Pay off your highest-interest debt faster

 Credit cards are probably the highest-interest debt you have.
 There are lots of reasons why you should pay off credit cards first.
 They can cost you more than you realize, as you can accrue significant interest payments on the balance that you don’t pay off at the end of each billing cycle.
 Paying off your cards faster can free up that money for other expenses like groceries or your student loans.

-If you’re struggling to handle debt from different credit cards, save time and money by using the Tally app to consolidate all your credit card balances and pay them off sooner.
+If you’re struggling to handle debt from different credit cards, you may save time and money by using the Tally† app to combine your credit card balances and pay them off more efficiently.

-Don’t qualify for debt relief because you’re not working at a nonprofit or shortage location?
+Don’t qualify for debt relief because you’re not working at a nonprofit or an underserved location?
 Some programs only require a part-time commitment of 20 hours per week to repay your loans.
-If you can get a second job working an additional 20 hours per week for a couple of years may be worth the time.
-Weigh how much you’ll make working extra hours in your current position versus 20 hours per week through the program to see if the nursing loan repayment program to see which option makes more financial sense.
+If you can get a second job working an additional 20 hours per week for a couple of years, it may be worth the hassle.
+Weigh how much you’ll make working extra hours in your current position versus 20 hours per week through your state’s nursing loan repayment program to see which option makes more financial sense.

 Think about relocating